funayman/surface-pro-config/README.md

 Use a Linux Live USB and use GParted to remove all partitions.
 I recommend using the Kali Linux USB you plan to use to install later.

 ### Setup Your Hard Drive for Windows
 Follow Microsoft's guide to use [Microsoft Surface Data Eraser](https://docs.microsoft.com/en-us/surface/microsoft-surface-data-eraser) to repartition your hard drive.
-This will allow you to reinstall Windows on a clean hard drive and it will create the EFI partition for you.
+This will allow you to reinstall Windows on a clean hard drive and it will create the EFI system partition for you.

 ### Reinstall Windows
 Use your RECOVERY USB to reinstall Windows.
 Select `Troubleshoot` -> `Install from Disk` -> `Windows 10`.